zordius/fluxex/examples/00-hello/README.md

 How to try this
 ===============

-This is final result of <a href="https://github.com/zordius/fluxex#quick-start">README: Quick Start</a>.
+This is final result of <a href="https://github.com/zordius/fluxex/SCRATCH.md">Start from Scratch</a>.

 1. npm install ../..
 2. npm install